cc7768/lecture-source-py/source/rst/about_py.rst

 .. figure:: /_static/lecture_specific/about_py/pandas_vs_matlab.png

-Note that pandas takes off in 2012, which is the same year that we seek Python's popularity begin to spike in the first figure.
+Note that pandas takes off in 2012, which is the same year that we see Python's popularity begin to spike in the first figure.

-Overall, it's clear that
+Overall, it's clear that:

 * Python is `one of the most popular programming languages worldwide <http://spectrum.ieee.org/computing/software/the-2017-top-programming-languages>`__.